TylerRector/ridge-tomography/README.md

-# ridge-tomography
+# Ridge-tomography

-This project measures two sparse-angle retinal tomography failures that PSNR misses: curved ridges becoming straighter and reconstructed vessels continuing beyond true endpoints.
+Explores how Wang–Zahl’s Kakeya geometry can inform structural guarantees for sparse-angle tomography.
+Develops and tests reconstruction principles aimed at preserving curved biological features and true vessel endpoints.

 ## Charts